vovan47/miix310/README.md

 1. Under "Processor family" select "Intel Silvermont family of low-power Atom processors (Silvermont)"
 1. You can do some extra edits to configuration if you know what you are doing.
 For example, I've set `CONFIG_DEBUG_INFO` to `n`.
 1. When you are done, save the config and exit.
 1. `$ make localmodconfig`.
-All deviced that are going to be used should be plugged in on this point.
+All devices that are going to be used should be plugged into device on this point.
 You can just press "Enter" or "Yes" to all questions.
 1. Compile it with `$ make -j4 bindeb-pkg` command.
 "4" after `-j` is a number of threads (or logical processors in your system).
 1. Wait 20-30 minutes until it's done. `.deb` files will appear in a directory one level above.
 Install them with `$ sudo dpkg -i linux*.deb` command.
 1. If everything is correct, Ubuntu will boot into a new kernel after reboot.
 If something gone wrong, access GRUB boot menu and select older kernel version.